Code of Conduct 2022

 As a regulated entity, Morgan Stanley receives information from regulators that is confidential and the exclusive property of the issuing agency, referred to as Confidential Supervisory Information (CSI).
 Examples of CSI include the results of regulatory examinations and monitoring (e.g., exam reports, ratings and other regulatory communications).

 Unauthorized disclosure of CSI may subject you and the Firm to a range of disciplinary and regulatory sanctions, including criminal penalties.
-CSI is strictly confidential and should only be shared within the Firm on a need-to-know basis.
-Do not share CSI with non-employees, including consultants and vendors, unless specifically authorized by the relevant regulator.
+CSI is strictly confidential and should only be shared within the Firm when necessary and appropriate for business purposes.
+Do not share CSI with non-employees, including consultants and vendors, unless specifically authorized by the relevant Regulator and/or in accordance with the processes set forth by such Regulator.
 Because of varying regulatory restrictions on disclosing CSI, all questions or requests to disclose CSI to an external party must be referred to the Global Regulatory Relations Group before any disclosure is made.

 An information security incident is any event that may result in confidential information being lost, stolen or acquired by an unauthorized party.
 Examples include having access to information outside your job responsibilities, losing your portable device, misdirecting electronic or paper communications, and data loss by one of our contracted third party suppliers with access to Firm confidential information.
 You must immediately report information security incidents, suspected or confirmed, including applicable incidents by our contracted Third Parties to the Incident Response Team, by using iRespond.
 For more information, refer to the Global Information Security Program Policy.